deeplearning4j/deeplearning4j/examples-tour.md

 ## ND4J Examples

-ND4J is the Matrix processing library we have built.
-It can be thought of as NumPY for java.
+ND4J is a tensor processing library.
+It can be thought of as Numpy for the JVM.
 Neural Networks work by processing and updating MultiDimensional arrays of numeric values.
 In a typical Neural Net application you use DataVec to ingest and convert the data to numeric.
-Classes used would be recordreader.
-Once you need to pass data into a Neural Network you typically use RecordReaderDataSetIterator.
-REcordReaderDataSetIterator returns a DataSet object.
-DataSet consists of an NDArray of the input features and an NDArray of the Labels.
+Classes used would be RecordReader.
+Once you need to pass data into a Neural Network, you typically use RecordReaderDataSetIterator.
+RecordReaderDataSetIterator returns a DataSet object.
+DataSet consists of an NDArray of the input features and an NDArray of the labels.

-The learning algorithms, Loss Functions, are executed as ND4J operations.
+The learning algorithms and loss functions are executed as ND4J operations.

 ### Basic ND4J examples

-A directory with examples for creating andmanipulating NDArrays
+A directory with examples for creating andmanipulating NDArrays.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/tree/master/nd4j-examples/src/main/java/org/nd4j/examples)